There are some homes that even we can’t fix.

 Our consultants offer two types of pre-purchase inspections:

-The aim of a basic pre-purchase radiation inspection is to answer the question: Should we buy this property, or should we walk away from it?
-In answering this question, we need to consider that many homes have radiation issues that need to be addressed.
+The aim of a basic pre-purchase radiation inspection is to answer the question: Should we buy this property, or should we walk away from it? (in our opinion) In answering this question, we need to consider that many homes have radiation issues that need to be addressed.
 However, they can usually be addressed very well and there is no great need to walk away from a property when excess radiation is found.
 If you walked away from every home that had these problems, you would basically be looking for a home that has already made Geovital improvements!

 The thing that would stop you purchasing a property would be radiation of a type that cannot be shielded against.
 So, the all important focus in the basic assessment is on radiation which cannot be addressed by shielding.
 This type of radiation is ‘unfixable’ and it comes from sources like power cables running past and to the property, the meter box, solar panels and inverters, etc. Detecting and measuring the unfixable radiation is the most important information for you to decide whether to purchase the property or walk away.